smulikHakipod/git-subfolder-permssions/README.md

 # GIT Subfolder Permssions

-** This much more of a POC than a finished projetc.
+**This much more of a POC than a finished project.
 Many things are missing, and there are probably some security issues.
-Use on your own resonsiblity **
+Use on your own resonsiblity**

 The aim of this project is to expose only certain subfolders of a GIT project, usually to external collborators.